crweiner/hacktoberfest-swag-list/docs/list.md

 #### **Ballerina**

 - **Swag**: Code contributions: Amazon voucher and stickers.
-Low/No Code contributions: Amazon vouchers, t-shirt, and stickers
+Low/No Code contributions: Amazon vouchers, t-shirts, and stickers
-- **Requirements**: Code contributions: Accepted PR which fixes `hacktoberfest` labeled issue in the [GitHub project](https://github.com/orgs/ballerina-platform/projects/362).
+- **Requirements**: Code contributions: Accepted PR which fixes the `hacktoberfest` labeled issue in the [GitHub project](https://github.com/orgs/ballerina-platform/projects/362).
 - **How to sign up**: Fill out [this form](https://forms.gle/EuekCiRMrpqmJE6K6) once your PR is merged.
 - **Notes**: Check out the [Ballerina Hacktoberfest page](https://ballerina.io/hacktoberfest/) for more information!